Scheme for sub-shot-noise transmission measurement using a time multiplexed single-photon source: Introduction

-Another approach to the single photon source is based on nonlinear frequency processes such as SPDC or four-wave mixing, where a pair of photons is produced after the interaction of one or two pump photons with a material with nonlinear dielectric polarization.
+Another approach to the single photon source is based on nonlinear processes such as SPDC or four-wave mixing, where a pair of photons is produced after the interaction of one or two pump photons with a nonlinear material.
 One of the output photons is sent to a detector, which heralds with high probability the presence of the other photon, provided the two downconverted modes are non-degenerated in some degree of freedom.
 State-of-the-art implementations involve integrated optics devices and heralding efficiencies exceeding 50\% \cite{bock2016highly,montaut2017high} and even reaching 90\% \cite{paesani2020near}.
 The heralding process removes the zero photon component of the heralded field, but there is still a non-negligible probability of generating more than one pair, that scales with the pump intensity.
-Since the parametric downconversion process is probabilistic, there is a tradeoff between the probability of generating a photon and the fidelity of the output to a single-photon state.
+Moreover, since these processes are probabilistic, there is a trade-off between the probability of generating a photon and the fidelity of the output to a single-photon state.
 By spatially multiplexing several heralded sources \cite{migdall2002tailoring,shapiro2007demand,jennewein2011single,ma2011experimental,christ2012limits,collins2013integrated,mazzarella2013asymmetric}, temporally multiplexing a single source \cite{jeffrey2004towards,mower2011efficient,glebov2013deterministic,schmiegelow2014multiplexing,kaneda2015time,mendoza2015active,rohde2015multiplexed,zhang2017indistinguishable,kaneda2019high}, or even combining temporal and spatial multiplexing \cite{adam2014optimization}, the source brightness can be (ideally) arbitrarily increased, depending on the size of the multiplexing network and its overall throughput.
 A comprehensive and updated review on these kind of sources can be found in \cite{meyer2020single}.